Silicon Valley is dismantling a priceless piece of its history

 Only a few companies can claim to have been part of Silicon Valley before the term “Silicon Valley” came into use—and the legendary Ampex is one of them.
 Founded in 1944 by Alexander Poniatoff, it introduced the first commercial video-tape recorder in 1956, thereby ushering in a new era in communications.
 It’s easy to connect the dots between Ampex’s legacy and other key accomplishments in tech history: It gave Atari founder Nolan Bushnell his first job in the Valley, for example.
-Bushnell, in turn, gave Steve Jobs his first job.
+Bushnell, in turn, gave Steve Jobs his first job at Atari.

 Though Ampex still exists as a maker of digital storage systems, it no longer occupies its historic headquarters alongside Highway 101 in Redwood City.
 But its vintage sign remained—a wonderfully evocative reminder of the Valley’s roots which you could appreciate even if you were stuck in traffic.